Yijia-Z/carpool4gators/Sprint2.md

 The unit tests covers the Navbar & SignUp component

 Detail work you've completed in Sprint 2
-- Zhuoer Wang: Write driver APIs and part of backend test api and test backend
+- Zhuoer Wang: Write part of backend test api and test backend
-- Zhuote Chen: Write part of backend test api and test backend, write user APIs